EddieAbbondanzio/eddieabbondanz.io/content/post/honda/b-series-gear-calculator/index.md

 \*\*You can't rely on just the transmission code because Honda re-used them for multiple transmissions.
 For example an S80 trans could be anything from an LS to a GSR.

+# Why I built it

+I'm toying with the idea of swapping in a shorter final gear in my B20 swapped civic hatch and wanted to see what kind of effect that'd have on my shift points.
+The Zealautoworks calculator has always been my go to but the graphing wouldn't work for me so I decided to build a new calculator that can generate charts.

 # References

 - [Calculating mph/rpm/Gear Ratio/Tire Size](https://www.rcnmag.com/tech/calculating-mph-rpm-gear-ratio-tire-size)